Primary Navigation Mobile

 10. Test your car battery

 Carrying out these maintenance tasks is all well good, but you still won’t know what state of health your car’s battery is actually in.
-However, a battery tester can provide an answer.
+However, a battery tester can tell you.
 There are many to choose from, of varying levels of sophistication.
 You just attach its leads to the battery terminals and the handset will tell you what state it’s in.

 11. If your battery’s beyond saving, replace it